anuragvasan/MiniCrm/readme.md

 - To execute the migration on a local database, run `dotnet ef database update`.
 - Commit both the code-first classes and migrations to source control.

+### Azure Deployment

+- The demo preview link is deployed to Azure and uses the following:
+  - App Service Plan
+  - App Service
+  - Azure SQL Server
+  - Azure SQL Database
+  - Application Insights (optional)
+- Create the resources above.
+- Link the App Service to the App Insights resource.
+- Update the App Service connection string to the SQL Database.
+- Update firewall rules on the SQL Server to allow Azure resources to connect.
+- To deploy the application, use Visual Studio's "Publish" feature to deploy to the App Service.
+- To deploy the EF migrations to the database:
+  - Update firewall rules on the SQL Server to allow the Client IP to connect.
+  - Update appsettings.json "Crm" connection string.
+  - Run `dotnet ef database update` from the MiniCrm.DataModel directory.
+  - Undo the firewall rule and appsettings.json change.

 ## Technology Overview

 - **ASP.NET Core MVC** - Provides a modern server-side web application framework with strong HTML templating via Razor, extensibility (eg action filters), and the underlying .NET ecosytem.